20 Types of Martial Arts Explained: Styles, Differences, and How to Choose

 Fastest-growing styles (2024-2026):

-1. Brazilian Jiu-Jitsu — 15-20% annual growth in new school openings continues.
-Demand remains strong, especially in suburban markets.
+1. Brazilian Jiu-Jitsu — Continues 15–20% annual growth in new school openings, particularly in suburban markets where demand is outpacing supply.

-2. Muay Thai — Growing steadily, particularly where positioned at the intersection of fitness and martial arts.
+3. Muay Thai — Steady growth, especially where positioned at the intersection of fitness and martial arts.
+The kickboxing/Muay Thai fitness crossover continues to broaden the audience.

 Best styles for kids programs: